Edi013/Edi013/README.md

 - !!!
 Deep passion - programming ❤️
--     Passion for - hardware (I do love Thinkpads💻 and MacBooks💻, but wait to see my PC 🖥️)
+-     Passion for - hardware (Thinkpads💻 & MacBooks💻, but 🖥️)
--              🎬 - interact with people, eye contact is an ART
+-              🎬 - interact with people, eye contact is an ART .
--              💸 - economics, investments (planned ones , not gambling), being smart with your money
+-              💸 - economics, investments, be smart with your money  !
 -

 - ♻️ I get my fun hunger from  - Hardware restoration, clean up  & recycling